simondelany/Space-Satation-Puzzle/README.md

 I wrote some javascript to test the above approach.

 This has been included for reference as logic.js

-Part 2
-All code should be written in C# or Nodejs and does not need to be anything more than a console application but any application type is acceptable.

-Code should be submitted as a zip file of the working solution via Dropbox, Google Drive or such other online link, rather than in a Word document.

-The focus of the exercise is on

-[x] approach
-[ ] code structure

-_The puzzle can be solved but poorly coding an application capable of generating the correct answer will not be seen as “better” than a well coded application that generates the wrong answer._

 ## What next...